 Lunch – L’Ami Jean is a bustling bistro with fantastic desserts.
 Girafe has some of the best Eiffel Tower views with fresh, Mediterranean eats that are great if you’re trying to keep things light.
 If you’re going to be near (or in) the Musee d’Art Moderne, check out “Forest” on the roof!
 Behind the Louvre, you’ll find Le Luli, which has a great prix fixe meal.

 Dinner – If you’re looking for one of the hottest restaurants to dine at, check out La Poule Au Pot.
 The dollhouse-like building is certainly eye-catching, and has an excellent wine list and rich mains.
 Bistro Paul Bert is a very classically French dinner spot, with an incredible cheese plate!
 If you’re going to be near the Champs-Elysee, check out Chez Andre, which has a very romantic, “old-school” Paris.
+If you are looking for something a little different, try a Siene River Dinner cruise.

 Nightlife and Entertainment –